 \section{Simulated light curves for LSNe Ia}

-The goal is to develop a software which takes photometric light curve observations of a LSN Ia as input and predicts as an output the time delay between the different images.
-For a machine-learning approach, we need to simulate a realistic data set where we account for different sources of uncertainties.
-We therefore specify in Section \ref{sec: microlensing} our calculation of microlensing, and we explain in Section \ref{sec: observational uncertainty} our determination of observational uncertainties including estimates of the moon phase.
+The goal is to develop a software that takes photometric light-curve observations of a LSN Ia as input and predicts as an output the time delay between the different images.
+For a ML approach, we need to simulate a realistic data set where we account for different sources of uncertainties.
+We therefore specify in Sect. \ref{sec: microlensing} our calculation of microlensing, and we explain in Sect. \ref{sec: observational uncertainty} our determination of observational uncertainties including estimates of the moon phase.